Rev. Dr. Stephen A. Macchia

 Healthy Church, released in January 1999 by Baker Books (translated into Korean by Agape Publishing in 2000, in Spanish by

-Mundo Hispano in 2002, in Chinese 2003, and the Thai language in 2006), Becoming A Healthy Church Workbook (Baker Books), Becoming A Healthy Disciple (LTI Publication), Becoming A Healthy Disciple: Small Group Study and Worship Guide (LTI Publication), Becoming A Healthy Team (LTI Publication), Exercises for Becoming A Healthy Team (LTI Publication), Wellspring (LTI Publication), and Path of a Beloved Disciple (LTI Publication).
+Mundo Hispano in 2002, in Chinese 2003, and the Thai language in 2006), Becoming A Healthy Church Workbook (Baker Books, available in Chinese), Becoming A Healthy Disciple (LTI Publication, translated into Korean by Saebok Publishing), Becoming A Healthy Disciple: Small Group Study and Worship Guide (LTI Publication), Becoming A Healthy Team (LTI Publication), Exercises for Becoming A Healthy Team (LTI Publication), Wellspring (LTI Publication), and Path of a Beloved Disciple (LTI Publication).

 From March, 1989 until June, 2003, Macchia served as president of Vision New England (formerly known as The Evangelistic Association of New England).
 During his tenure the association moved from rented offices in Boston to its own headquarters in Acton, the staff more than tripled to a total of 70 team members, its annual budget quadrupled, and the annual Congress attendance nearly tripled.
 He started the Interdependent Church Network, reorganized its Outreach Ministries, added twenty new ministries, established state offices in New Hampshire and Connecticut, and developed the nationally recognized Healthy Church Initiative, with its "10 Characteristics of a Healthy Church."
 His emphasis on servant leadership, spiritual formation, team building and networking have resulted in a growing prayer movement and healthy inter-church cooperation in the region.